Welcome to the MSA Early Career Committee!

 We are a community of postdocs and early-career professionals working to support and shape the future of microscopy.
-Established in 2025, the Early Career Group (ECG) exists to empower emerging leaders in microscopy through advocacy, connection, and professional development.
+Established in 2025, the Early Career Committee (ECC) exists to empower emerging leaders in microscopy through advocacy, connection, and professional development.

 Our Mission

-The MSA Early Career Group is committed to:
+The MSA Early Career Committee is committed to:

 - Advocating for early-career voices within MSA